iliabritov/cucumber-scenarios/README.md

 # Test scenario for endpoint api with cucumber

 ## Description
+	The project consists of 2 part
+		1. Server simulating endpoint
+		2. Test scenario for our server
 	By task description it's not clear how we can find out from which user the request was generated.
 To do this, I implement a token.
 	It's generated from the test for each request and determines by